MONTHLY CHECKLIST TO SIMPLIFY YOUR LIFE (+ FREE PRINTABLE)

 - Unfollow social media accounts and unsubscribe from emails that don’t add value and limit screen time if you feel you need to.

-- Pay yourself a compliment every day.
+- Pay yourself a compliment every day and be kind to yourself.
 You deserve it!

 If you found this post helpful, here are a few other resources which you might like too: